wordpressPHP/onwebchat/readme.txt

 * SSL/Data security
 * Free plan available for ever!

-New features will be available soon!
+New live chat features will be available soon!

 You need any assistance?
 Feel free to chat with us on [onWebChat](https://www.onwebchat.com "onWebChat Home Page")